-- · Freely and immediately accessible to FCWs at any time - Accessible to FCWs without assistance and there shall be no barriers to access - · Lockable and secured against unauthorized access.
+- Freely and immediately accessible to FCWs at any time - Accessible to FCWs without assistance and there shall be no barriers to access - Lockable and secured against unauthorized access

-2.8 Pregnancy Protections
+2.8.
+Pregnancy Protections

-Supplier shall take affirmative steps to protect the rights of FCWs who become pregnant, including if the FCW was found pregnant on arrival at the receiving country.
+Supplier shall take affirmative steps to protect the rights of FCWs who become pregnant.
 In cases where receiving country law requires that pregnant FCWs return to their home country (or the sending country) to give birth, Supplier shall provide such protections to pregnant FCWs as per Applicable Laws and Regulations.

-2.9 Diplomatic Access
+2.9.
+Diplomatic Access